carp-lang/Carp/docs/Manual.md

 To load code from disk, use ```(load "filename.carp")```, this will add the source file `filename.carp` to the current 'project'.
 A project is a light weight concept in the repl that ties together source files and compiler settings much like in an IDE like Eclipse or Visual Studio.

 To build your current project, call ```(build)```.
 This will emit an executable or dynamic library depending on if you have defined a main-function or not.
+Please note that a project emitting a library will not initialize global variables automatically, the user of the library needs to call the C function `carp_init_globals` or the Carp function `System.carp-init-globals` instead.

 Everything emitted by the compiler will be saved in a directory named ```out``` by default.
 This, and other settings regarding the project can be changed by various commands.
 To see a list of available commands, call ```(help "project")```.

 There are a bunch of handy shortcuts for doing common things at the REPL: